vepo/vepo.github.io/_posts/2020-01-10-12-47-30-algorithms-an-introduction.md

 An algorithm **SHOULD** always terminate after a finite number of steps.

 There are some algorithms that search infinitely for a optimal value.
-Even this kind of algorithms should have a end, probably an finite number of iteractions or an _"stable"_ value.
+Even this kind of algorithms should have a end, probably an finite number of iterations or an _"stable"_ value.

 ### 2. Definiteness